Perth and District Collegiate Institute: Athletics

 PDCI has a rich sports history, dating back to the schools' infancy.
 Some of the sports included Basketball, Hockey, Rugby/Football, and Track.
 Currently, PDCI offers many sports.
 Some include (but are not limited to) Football, Basketball, Soccer, Volleyball, Track & Field, Badminton, Snowboarding, Golf, Tennis, and Cross-Country.

 Mascot and Team Name

-PDCI's sports teams are known as the "Blue Devils", and have been since the 1950's.
-Previously, they were briefly known as the "Black Hawks" in the 1930's, and also simply as "PCI Athletics".
+PDCI's sports teams are known as the "Blue Devils", and have been since the 1950s.
+Previously, they were briefly known as the "Black Hawks" in the 1930s, and also simply as "PCI Athletics".
 Their current mascot is Dev Blue, a blue devil.

 Colours

 PDCI's school colours are blue and white, and sometimes accented with black.

 Reunion

 In 2016 (coinciding with the town of Perth's bi-centennial celebrations), PDCI held a school reunion (dubbed "Raisin' the Devil"), commemorating 140 years of education.
 PDCI has held two other reunions previously, in 1989 and 2000.